 By solving custom-built learning levels designed by teachers (or other students), the incredibly engaging platform of Portal 2 can be laser-focused on core learning content.
 By making levels, students must think not only as players and problem solvers, but designers and engineers.
 And since everything students do in game relies on the game's modeling of physics, students must understand and use concepts like oscillation, momentum, gravity, mass and weight, 2D and 3D geometric concepts, parabolas, and terminal velocity to create and solve levels.

 In 2012, Valve, the company that developed and published Portal 2, created an education version of Portal 2 and Portal 2 Puzzle Maker that was free and included a separate teacher community called Steam for Schools.
 The idea was to get teachers and students creating and sharing lesson plans and levels.
-These community still exists but hasn't received much support.
+This community still exists but hasn't received much support.
 For instance, it's still difficult to share levels, and there's very little activity in the community forums.
 There are some superstar teachers creating great content, however.
-And even without a robust supportive teacher community and lesson sharing resource, the Portal 2 Puzzle Maker is a remarkable tool that truly stretches students' brains and encourages them to be creators and problems solvers.
-There are endless possibilities making it feel Minecraft-esque, but with a more obvious focus on core learning especially physics.
+And even without a robust, supportive teacher community and lesson-sharing resource, the Portal 2 Puzzle Maker is a remarkable tool that truly stretches students' brains and encourages them to be creators and problems solvers.
+There are endless possibilities, making it feel Minecraft-esque, but with a more obvious focus on core learning, especially physics.